Virginia Court Records

 What Are Traffic Misdemeanors in Virginia?

 A traffic offense can be a misdemeanor if the state’s criminal statutes are violated, but are not severe enough to be felony traffic violations.
 A traffic misdemeanor is more grave than a traffic infraction.
-Instances of traffic misdemeanors in Virginia are first and second time DUI offenses, driving 20 miles per hour over the posted speed limit or over 80 miles per hour on any road, and driving on a suspended license.
+Instances of traffic misdemeanors in Virginia may include first and second-time DUI offenses, driving 20 miles per hour over the posted speed limit or over 80 miles per hour on any road, and driving on a suspended license.
 Misdemeanors in Virginia, like felonies, are also separated into classes:

-• Class 1 misdemeanor offenders are liable to be sentenced to not more than twelve months in jail or must pay a maximum fine of $2,500.
+- Class 1 misdemeanor offenders are liable to be sentenced to not more than twelve months in jail or pay a maximum fine of $2,500.

-• Class 2 misdemeanors carry potential sentencing of not more than six months of jail confinement and a maximum fine of $1,000.
+- Class 2 misdemeanors carry a potential sentencing of not more than six months of jail confinement and a maximum fine of $1,000.

 A traffic misdemeanor is punishable with jail time, license suspension, and payment.
-Most traffic misdemeanors in Virginia are considered Class 1 Misdemeanours, and violators can be sentenced to jail confinement up to 12 months or asked to pay a fine of $2,500 or less.
+Most traffic misdemeanors in Virginia are considered Class 1 Misdemeanors, and violators can be sentenced to jail confinement for up to 12 months or asked to pay a fine of $2,500 or less.

 Examples of Traffic Misdemeanors in Virginia